Last Updated on January 14, 2021 by William

 - Duct Tape: They say it’s like “The Force”: It has a light side and a dark side, and it holds the universe together.
 Duct tape is perfect for quick fixes, like patching a torn bicycle seat or closing up the last of those moving boxes.
 This is a definite no-brainer.

 - Needle-Nose Pliers: There are always those really small tasks that require big strength that your adult fingers just can’t handle.
 For minor jewelry repairs and pulling out small nails, these pliers will come in handy more times than you can count.
 Always invest in a good one, as cheap models can have poor grip.
+You could also use an awl if you want for similar purposes.

 - Slip-Joint Pliers: For a grip tool that can handle items of various sizes, you can never be without slip-joint pliers.
 They’re an oldie but a goodie, so keep these heavyweight champs in your toolkit at all times.